dcavenag/majorkey/README.md

 On a terminal install cypress using npm `npm install cypress --save-dev`

-On a terminal run `npm run cypress:open`
+Once installed run `./node_modules/.bin/cypress open`

 Once cypress is open click on the `otcmarkets.js` file, the test should start.